library(tidyverse)

 Better, but … the circle cuts through multiple dots.

 This takes a little bit of finessing, but a shape of .5 means the line will have some bend to it – it’ll look more like someone circled it with a pen.
 Then, the expand is better if you use hundredths instead of tenths.
 So .01 instead of .1.
-Here’s mine after fiddling with it for a bit, and I’ll add in player names as a label.
+Here’s mine after fiddling with it for a bit, and I’ll add in player names as a label, use geom_text_repel to make some space for the names and extend the x-axis for more room.

 ggplot() +